elopio/docs/source/includes/_transactionAPI.md

 ### Approving Augur's ERC-20 Tokens

-Developers will need to grant the Augur.sol contract approval to spend the ERC-20 tokens in its codebase (such as ReputationToken and ShareToken) before many of the Transaction API functions can be called.
-This can be done by calling the `augur.api.ReputationToken.approve` and `augur.api.ShareToken.approve` functions, as shown to the right. <b>Attempting to call many of Augur's Transaction API functions without doing this first will result in these transactions failing.</b>
+Developers will need to grant the Augur.sol contract approval to spend Augur's ERC-20 tokens, such as Cash (which is a warpper for ETH), ReputationToken, and ShareToken, before many of the Transaction API functions can be called.
+This can be done by calling the `augur.api.Cash.approve`, `augur.api.ReputationToken.approve` and `augur.api.ShareToken.approve` functions, as shown to the right. <b>Attempting to call many of Augur's Transaction API functions without doing this first will result in these transactions failing.</b>

 ### Transaction Return Values